Effect-TS/effect/packages/schema/README.md

 */
 ```

-Alternatively you can also extract a `type` instead of an `interface`:
+Alternatively, you can define the `Person` type using the `type` keyword:

 ```ts
 type Person = S.Schema.Type<typeof Person>;